The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Though the show is never boring it can be confusing at times to know which part of Heidi's psyche we are eavesdropping on.

 If delving into the annals of American history provided the young Heidi ample material for her debate speeches, the present-day Heidi prefers to tap into the roots of her family tree to point out close-to-home instances of social injustice.
-She confesses that this is something that she shied away from as a 15 year-old debater but has no qualms about now about sharing stories about female relatives who were victims of either rape, domestic violence, or severe depression.
+She confesses that this is something that she shied away from as a 15 year-old debater but has no qualms about now, preferring to share the discomfiting stories about female relatives who were victims of either rape, domestic violence, or severe depression.

 Perhaps the most poignant story is about her great-great grandma Theressa Birgitta Katerina Hildegard Finkas who her great-great grandpa ordered from a catalogue for $75.
 Schreck now wonders if Theressa took a leap of faith when she left her native Germany to get married, or if she was pressured by family members to pack up and go to America?
 Schreck doesn't pretend to know the answer to this, but we do learn that Theressa died of melancholia at age 36 in a state mental hospital and never became a citizen.
 Moreover, Schreck suspects that Theressa may well be the reason that all the women on the maternal side of her family tend to cry in the same melodramatic way.
 Schreck refers to it as "Greek tragedy crying" and demonstrates this crying phenomenon.